Al Stewart: 21st century

 In 2000, Stewart released Down in the Cellar, a concept album themed on wine.
 Stewart had begun a love affair with wine in the 1970s when, he admitted, he had more money than he knew how to spend, and so turned to fine wines.

 In 2005, he released A Beach Full of Shells, which was set in places varying from First World War England to the 1950s rock 'n' roll scene that influenced him.

 In 2008, he released Sparks of Ancient Light, produced, like his most recent albums, by Laurence Juber.
 On this album he weaves tales of William McKinley, Lord Salisbury, and Hanno the Navigator.
 A video for the song "Elvis at the Wheel" was released in December 2013.

 Stewart and guitarist Dave Nachmanoff released a live album, Uncorked, on Stewart's label, Wallaby Trails Recordings, in 2009.
 They played the Glastonbury Festival 40th anniversary in June 2010 on the acoustic stage.

 Stewart sang a duet with Albert Hammond of Hammond's "It Never Rains in Southern California" on Hammond's 2010 album Legend.

 In 2011, Stewart sang a duet with his guitarist and opening act Dave Nachmanoff on Nachmanoff's album Step Up.
 The song, "Sheila Won't Be Coming Home", was co-written by Stewart and Nachmanoff.

+In April 2015, Stewart released a cover of the Beatles song "I Feel Fine" on the compilation album Keep Calm and Salute The Beatles.

 In May 2015, Stewart performed the albums Past, Present and Future and Year of the Cat in their entirety at the Royal Albert Hall with a band that included Tim Renwick, Peter White and Stuart Elliott, who had appeared on the original recordings.

 In April 2017, Stewart was given a Lifetime Achievement award at the BBC Radio 2 Folk Awards, presented by Tony Blackburn, with whom he had once played in a band in Dorset.

-In October 2022 he toured in the UK supported by The Empty Pockets (who opened with their own set before backing Stewart).
+In October 2022 he toured in the UK supported by the Empty Pockets (who opened with their own set before backing Stewart).

+In 2024, Stewart released a live album with the Empty Pockets, Al Stewart & the Empty Pockets Live, which features a guest appearance by Peter White on "Time Passages".

+Also in 2024, Stewart announced a Farewell Tour in the UK with the Empty Pockets in 2025 to coincide with his 80th birthday.